 - Eagle Summit (New Student Orientation)

-- Several sessions, designed to inform students and their families about academic and campus life at American University, will be held throughout June and July.
+- Several sessions, designed to inform you and your family about academic and campus life at American University, will be offered throughout June and July.
 You will spend the night in a residence hall, meet with Mentorship Program and AU staff, and receive your AU ID card.